 1. Conduct a test run

-So that your “learning project” in e-learning is truly successful, you should definitely work through the course yourself once.
-This way you can check whether all important elements and tasks are understandable and feasible, and whether your primary learning objective is indeed being achieved.
-When planning, you should keep the four phases of project-based learning mentioned above in mind and plan accordingly.
+To ensure your “learning project” in e-learning is truly successful, you should definitely work through the course yourself at least once.
+This way, you can check if all important elements and tasks are understandable and actionable, and if your primary learning goal is actually achieved.
+When planning, keep the four phases of project-based learning mentioned above in mind and plan accordingly.

 2. Encourage direct feedback

 Encourage your employees to share their opinions and insights directly.
-The format depends on your LMS: At blink.it, for example, employees can upload their own videos or use the comment function under the learning units.
+In what form depends on your LMS: at blink.it, for example, employees can upload their own videos or use the comment function under the learning units.
 Direct feedback helps you and your employees improve processes and content.

 3. Give learners more responsibility

-An important factor of project-based learning is the independence of learning employees, as the solution path is also crucial.
-Therefore, if you provide your employees with the necessary foundational knowledge and all required resources, they can learn independently and acquire new knowledge.
-Therefore, transfer the necessary responsibility for their learning process to them and step back from the role of the course leader.
+An important factor of project-based learning is the independence of the learners, as the path to the solution is also crucial.
+Therefore, when you provide your employees with the necessary foundational knowledge and all required resources, they can learn independently and acquire new knowledge.
+Therefore, transfer the necessary responsibility for their learning process to them and step back from the role of course leader.

 4. Integrate interactive scenarios and simulations

-Create special scenarios tailored to your employees' learning objectives.
-In your interactive e-learning exercises, your employees can apply their acquired knowledge directly and thus retain it longer.
-To incorporate active exercises into your e-learning, the blended learning method is also suitable.
-This way, you can optimally divide theory and practice between online and face-to-face phases.
+Create specific scenarios tailored to the learning objectives of your employees.
+In your interactive e-learning exercises, your employees can apply their acquired knowledge directly and retain it longer in their memory.
+The blended learning method is also suitable for integrating active exercises into your e-learning.
+This way, you can optimally divide theory and practice into online and face-to-face phases.